bessaapps/dev-gotchas/deploy-a-next-js-app-on-aws-ec2.md

-# Deploy a NextJS App on AWS EC2
+# Deploy a Next.js App on AWS EC2

 Be sure to use the desired region.